Practical Limits to Single-Mode Vacuum Squeezing with a SNAIL Parametric Amplifier: SNAIL Parametric Amplifier as a Squeezer

 In practice, losses and added noise are always present and arise from two sources: (1) internal dissipation of the SPA resonator, modeled by an internal loss rate $\kappa_\mathrm{int}$ giving $\kappa=\kappa_\mathrm{ext}+\kappa_\mathrm{int}$; and (2) attenuation and added noise of the measurement chain, modeled by an efficiency $\eta < 1$.
 As shown in Appendix~\ref{app:spa-squeezing}, internal loss destroys the one‑to‑one relation between squeezing and gain given by Eq.~\ref{eq:SminGain}.
 Nevertheless, when $\Delta_\mathrm{eff}=0$, the observed squeezing obeys

 The full expression for general $\Delta_\mathrm{eff}$ is given in Appendix~\ref{app:spa-squeezing}, Eq.~\ref{eq:Sobs}.
 Importantly, for $\Delta_\mathrm{eff}=0$, $\mathcal S_{\mathrm{obs}}$ is independent of $K$.
-Although this conclusion initially seems at odds with earlier theoretical work~\cite{boutin_effect_2017}, the discrepancy is explained by the fact that contemporary SPAs exhibit extremely small values of $K/\kappa$.
-Figure~\ref{fig:projections} in Appendix~\ref{app:spa-squeezing} shows numerically calculated gain and squeezing for realistic parameters of state‑of‑the‑art SPAs, confirming that $\mathcal S_{\mathrm{obs}}$ depends negligibly on $K$ provided that $\Delta_\mathrm{eff}$ can be tuned to zero by adjusting $n_p$ and $\Delta$.
+Though this theory does not capture the Kerr-induced distortion outlined by earlier theoretical work~\cite{boutinEffectHigherorderNonlinearities2017}, this work indicates that in state-of-the-art SPAs, $K/\kappa$ is low enough that squeezing is dominated by loss.